postsharp/postsharp.github.io/_posts/2020-09-11-achieve-the-impossible.md

 Building Threat Manager would not have been possible, if not for selected few third-party libraries and tools.
 One of them was PostSharp, which I did know for having used it on some other personal projects I worked on in the past.
 When I started Threats Manager, PostSharp was not much for me: I did use it just for a couple of simple scenarios:

-- To inject parameter validation code, using Contracts like NotNull and Required,
+- to inject parameter validation code, using Contracts like NotNull and Required,
 - to automatically verify if a class has been correctly initialized, using a custom OnMethodBoundaryAspect intercepting the method entry and exiting automatically if the object has not been initialized, yet,
 - to propagate the Dirty status from the objects to the whole document, with an attribute that would allow marking the context as Dirty automatically, as soon as some property is set.